-If you’ve never heard of your cash flow is your current assets minus your current liabilities.
-Current assets being defined as things like your cash in the bank, your current Accounts Receivable, your inventory, your business location (if you own it), and any equipment or other asset you may have to facilitate doing business.
+Essentially, your cash flow is your current assets minus your current liabilities.
+Current assets are defined as things like your cash in the bank, your current Accounts Receivable, your inventory, your business location (if you own it), and any equipment or other asset you may have to facilitate doing business.
 Your liabilities are usually defined as your current Accounts Payable and any long-term payables you might have.
 A business loan, line of credit, or other business debt would be included in this number.

 If you’ve never heard of your cash flow metric before, it’s something you should get familiar with.
 If you divide the value of your current liabilities into your current assets, you’ll come up with a ratio of assets to liabilities.
 The ratio you’re shooting for should be to have twice as many assets as liabilities (or a 2:1 ratio).

 Although this is difficult for many small business owners to achieve, any ratio below 1:1 indicates that it’s costing you more money to operate your business than you’re taking in and could be an indicator that there are real problems with your cash flow—even if you have cash in the bank at the end of the month.

-- Benchmark: “You should have a clear picture of how other businesses are spending and use those benchmarks to spend similarly,” advises Flint.
+“You should have a clear picture of how other businesses are spending and use those benchmarks to spend similarly,” advises Flint.
 “Consider businesses within your industry as well as businesses within your company’s lifecycle stage.”
 The idea isn’t necessarily to mimic what other businesses are doing, but to take the opportunity to get a feel for where you should be vs. where you are and determine what’s right for your business.
 Here’s another place where you can consult with your accountant.
 I’m a big fan of making that relationship less transactional and more consultative.